WPWR-TV

-WPWR-TV (channel 50), branded Fox Chicago Plus, is a television station licensed to Gary, Indiana, United States.
-It is one of two commercial television stations in the Chicago market to be licensed in Indiana (alongside WJYS [channel 62] in Hammond).
-WPWR-TV is owned by Fox Television Stations alongside WFLD (channel 32), an owned-and-operated station of the Fox network; the stations share studios on North Michigan Avenue in the Chicago Loop and transmitter facilities atop the Willis Tower.
-The station carries programming from Fox's secondary programming service, MyNetworkTV, in late night.
+WPWR-TV (channel 50), branded as Fox Chicago Plus, is a television station licensed to Gary, Indiana, United States, serving the Chicago area.
+It is programmed primarily as an independent station, but maintains a secondary affiliation with MyNetworkTV.
+WPWR-TV is owned by Fox Television Stations alongside WFLD (channel 32); the stations share studios on North Michigan Avenue in the Chicago Loop and transmitter facilities atop the Willis Tower.

+WPWR-TV is one of two commercial television stations in the Chicago market to be licensed in Indiana (alongside WJYS [channel 62] in Hammond).
 WPWR-TV sold its spectrum space in the Federal Communications Commission (FCC)'s incentive auction, and began channel-sharing with WFLD on June 11, 2018.